alxlab-zone66x/Bourns-601-Series-RC-Network-T-Filters/README.md

 <img src="docs/jlcpcb_03_bom-settings.png" alt="" style="width: 100%;" />

-If you had selected everything properly you should get a total of 1930 resistors and 960 capacitors for a minimum order of 5 panels.
+If you had selected everything properly you should have a minimum of 1920 resistors and 960 capacitors for a minimum order of 5 panels.
+JLCPCB may add a few extra resistors or capacitors to the quantities.

 <img src="docs/jlcpcb_04_part-quantities.png" alt="" style="width: 100%;" />